Study Abroad Information for Parents

 - Contact International SOS immediately to find a healthcare facility in the vicinity that has English-speaking personnel and accepts your student’s insurance.

 - Contact the Study Abroad Coordinator as soon as possible to inform them of the emergency and to update them on the current situation.
-The Study Abroad Coordinator will work closely with your student and the LIM College administration to determine the best course of action.
+The Study Abroad Coordinator will work closely with your student, in-country partners, and the LIM College administration to determine the best course of action.

 - All students are responsible for paying for their healthcare costs.
 Students are advised to ensure that their insurance abroad covers a range of situations and to have access to funds in case of an emergency.
 In extreme situations LIM College may cover the cost of your student’s emergency medical care.
 In such cases your student will be billed for the cost of the care and must reimburse LIM College in an expeditious manner.